marschall/marschall.github.com/_posts/2017-08-31-cglib-proxy-anatomy.md

 CGLIB allows proxy class generation where normal JDK proxies are not an option.
 Most notably this covers the cases when a class rather than in interface needs to be proxied.

-In order to find out what such a generated class looks like you have to set the `cglib.debugLocation` system property to `true` using the following JVM command line argument `-Dcglib.debugLocation=/home/user/cglib`.
+In order to find out what such a generated class looks like you have to set the `cglib.debugLocation` system property to a folder into which the generated classes should be stored.
+This can be done using the following JVM command line argument `-Dcglib.debugLocation=/home/user/cglib`.

 So for a simple class